Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 ## What is ORM?

-ORM stands for Object-Relational Mapping.
+ORM stands for Object-Relational Mapping, which is a programming technique that allows developers to interact with a relational database using object-oriented programming languages.

 ## References